JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 Although `dsk` and `subsumed` behave in the same way, there're some important differences between theoretical treatment of this relation and its implementation in Code Rules.
 Formal definition of a `dsk` needs to take into account some details, which in the case of `subsumed` are handled by Code Rules.
 For example, tracking variable names to avoid invalid cyclic substitutions (that is, to perform _occurs check_), that in Code Rules is done during unification.  <!-- **TODO** something else? -->
-So Code Rules can actually reduce the burden lying on a developer implementing a type system and trying to closely follow its theoretical treatment.
+So Code Rules can actually reduce the burden lying on a developer implementing a typesystem and trying to closely follow its theoretical treatment.

 Subsumption proceeds by pattern matching on types in question.
 As we computing a relation between polymorphic (i.e. universal) types, the most important rules are concerned, of course, with universal quantifiers.